MARTIMM/Semi-xml/README.md

 ```
 (9 lines, 23 words, 195 characters)

-I want to do something like the following
+I want to write something like the following

 ```
 $|html [